top of page

 1. Phone calls are accepted at our BIA office Monday-Friday between 8:30am-11am, or complete and submit this form

-2. The BIA office will confirm your location, issue, and contact information before communicating it with the Clean Crew.
+2. The BIA office will confirm your location, issue, and contact information before assigning the request to the clean crew

-3. The Clean Crew will be dispatched to handle the concern within 1 business day.
+3. The Clean Crew will be dispatched to address the concern within 1 business day.

 clean crew.jpg